 New York Times bestselling author Livia Blackburne wrote her first novel while researching the neuroscience of reading at the Massachusetts Institute of Technology.
 Since then, she’s switched to full-time writing, which also involves getting into people’s heads but without the help of a 3 Tesla MRI scanner.

-She is also the author of MIDNIGHT THIEF (an Indies Introduce New Voices selection), DAUGHTER OF DUSK, and ROSEMARKED (an Amazon best book of the month and YALSA Teens Top Ten Nominee).
+She is also the author of MIDNIGHT THIEF (an Indies Introduce New Voices selection), DAUGHTER OF DUSK, ROSEMARKED (an Amazon best book of the month and YALSA Teens Top Ten Nominee), and UMBERTOUCHED.

 10 Things About Me:

 - I write fantasy.
 Most often YA fantasy, but sometimes I branch out.

 - I was born in Taiwan, raised in Albuqurque, and spent my twenties in Boston, where I earned an A.B. in Biochemical Sciences from Harvard and PhD in cognitive neuroscience from MIT.

 - I started my debut novel Midnight Thief in high school, because writing a novel was the only way I could get out of the mandatory camping requirement.
 I finished about 60 pages.
 They were 60 awful, awful pages.

 - I finished Midnight Thief 12 years later, because writing a novel was the only way I could keep my sanity while conducting my doctoral research.
 This time, I got to 370 pages, and they were much less awful than the initial 60.

 - I write a blog about psychology and neuroscience for writers.
 You can check it out here.

 - Like every good Asian kid, I played the piano as a child.
 I don’t do that as much anymore, but I still love to sing and dance.